karanpratapsingh/system-design/README.md

 Expectations are quite different at different engineering levels as well.
 This is because someone with a lot of practical experience will approach it quite differently from someone who's new in the industry.
 As a result, it's hard to come up with a single strategy that will help us stay organized during the interview.

-Let's look at some common strategies for the system design interviews:
+Let's look at some common strategies for system design interviews:

 ## Requirements clarifications